Ronald-Garcia/gatekeeper-redesign/README.md

 ## Running Hello World

-[Here](https://interlock-database-dk0isso1q-cameron-koliskos-projects.vercel.app) is the deployed database API:
+[Here](https://interlock-database-dk0isso1q-cameron-koliskos-projects.vercel.app) is the deployed database API.

 [Here](https://oose-deploy-ij91crgi6-cameron-koliskos-projects.vercel.app/) is the deployed web app.

+We also have a dockerized version of the machine API, which you can find [HERE](https://github.com/cs421sp25-homework/team-10/pkgs/container/team-10-api-machine)

+If you are unfamiliar with docker, read on to det it setup to run locally.

-To run this project's Hello World, you first need to install docker if you do not have it here: https://docs.docker.com/get-started/get-docker/
+First install docker if you do not have it here: https://docs.docker.com/get-started/get-docker/

 Next, make sure you have a github personal acess token.
 Make a standard token and give it all permissions.
 For more information, look here: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens